III International Conference on Aporophobia

 But organizers welcome contributions on all themes related to how societies reject their most vulnerable members.
 Indeed, this is an interdisciplinary conference.
 We invite participants from many different fields of knowledge such as philosophy, economy, sociology, political science, management, health, education, history, criminology, among many others.

 In order to produce a fully inclusive event, we will not charge conference fees.
 That is, participation in the conference will impose no costs on its participants.
 But places are limited, and registration will be equally requested.
-The participants should take care of their own accommodation and travel costs but lunches and coffee breaks are covered.

 To send proposals: